Home-care investors are on the side of the angels. They care for seniors, provide comfort and love and help them age with dignity.

 This is an investment with eternal value.
 But aside from altruism, there is good money in it.

 Home care brands are raking in millions.
 The industry is hot right now as the greying population grows at unprecedented rates.
-Given that over 40 % of seniors prefer to age in place, the demand for home care agencies is higher than the supply.
+Given that According AARP, roughly 90% of American seniors wish to live at home for as long as possible, the demand for home care agencies is higher than the supply.

 What is the Difference between Medical & Non-Medical Home Care?

 Non-medical home care ensures independence, comfort, and happiness with services that range from housekeeping and meal preparation and personal cleaning.
 Medical home care revolves around nursing services, including wound care, injections, prescription management, and catheter management, to mention a few.